jh4581/Covid-project/README.md

 - P value ≤ confidential level, we have to reject the null, so I confirmed that Both cases are not normalized.

-- The distribution for 'total vaccinations' and 'people fully vaccinated' might be right-skewed because as vaccines become more widespread, more people are accepting and getting vaccinated.
+- The distribution for 'total vaccinations' and 'people fully vaccinated' might be right-skewed because as vaccines become more widespread, more people accept and get vaccinated.

 3. **Adfuller test and autocorrelation:**